dhruvpratapsingh/dhruvpratapsingh.github.io/_posts/2018-12-17-intro-to-deep-learning.md

 ---
-title: "2001: Intro to Deep Learning"
+title: "Intro to Deep Learning"
 ---

 Before we start digging into the fundamentals of Deep Learning, let's take a look at the tools we will be using going forward.